 Now you need to select a category.
 I always select “Non- Classifiable” because these are no/low content books, and then a category that fits closely to what you are uploading.
 Pick two categories from the list and make sure they are checked!

-The second big step in setting up the automation software is to pick your trim size, bleed, cover finish, and interior and paper type.
+The second big step in setting up Book Bolt Lister is to pick your trim size, bleed, cover finish, and interior and paper type.

 The trim size needs to match with the cover size that you created in the first step in this article.
 Since we are sticking with the same size, select 6X9.

 Next, you need to select bleed or no bleed.
 This needs to match up with the interiors that you upload.
 You can grab free interiors here at our interior wizard: https://bookbolt.io/interior-wizard/.
-Make sure to select “Bleed” if you are using the interior wizard and match up the automation.
+Make sure to select “Bleed” if you are using the interior wizard.

 You will then select a cover finish between Matte and Glossy.
 This comes down to personal preference.